vaseghisam/JEXON/README.md

-# Jexon: JSON Object Extractor
+# JEXON: JSON Object Extractor
 JEXON: A Python utility for extracting and parsing JSON objects from mixed text content.

 ## Overview
-Jexon is a Python utility designed to efficiently extract and parse JSON objects from strings containing mixed text and JSON content.
+JEXON is a Python utility designed to efficiently extract and parse JSON objects from strings containing mixed text and JSON content.
 This tool is ideal for processing logs, unstructured data, or text streams where JSON objects are embedded within other textual data.

 ## Features
 - Robust JSON extraction from mixed text formats.